California church shooter was licensed armed security guard | Law-Order

 California church shooter was licensed armed security guard

-Chou, who was being held at Orange County Central Jail on $1 million bond, drove 300 miles on Saturday from Las Vegas to Southern California, heavily armed with two semi-automatic weapons and numerous incendiary devices, police said.
-He attended a church luncheon that a Taiwanese Presbyterian congregation was holding at Geneva Presbyterian Church in Laguna Woods, a community of mostly retired people south of Los Angeles, before opening fire.

-The Las Vegas man accused of gunning down six people at a Taiwanese-American church luncheon in California on Sunday was licensed to work as a security guard who carries a gun, state records in Nevada show.
 David Chou was set to be arraigned on Tuesday in Orange County on charges of murder and attempted murder for allegedly killing a beloved local doctor and wounding five others.
+He had worked for three different Las Vegas security firms since 2018, records seen by Reuters show, and was licensed to carry a gun in his work through October 2022.

+The Las Vegas man accused of killing one person and wounding five others in a burst of gunfire at a Taiwanese-American church luncheon in California on Sunday was licensed to work as a security guard who carries a gun, state records in Nevada show.
+David Chou was set to be arraigned on Tuesday in Orange County on charges of murder and attempted murder for allegedly killing a beloved local doctor and wounding five others.

+Spitzer plans to ask that Chou be denied bail, the documents show.
+Up to 40 people, members of a Taiwanese Presbyterian congregation from nearby Irvine, California, were attending a luncheon honoring a former pastor when the shooting began, sheriff's officials said.

 Dr. John Cheng, 52, who was killed in the incident, was shot when he tackled the gunman, Orange County Sheriff Don Barnes said, crediting Cheng's act of bravery with preventing more fatalities.
-Subduing Chou gave other congregants, including a pastor, the opportunity to overpower him and tie his legs with an electrical cord, detaining him until sheriff's deputies arrived.
+Cheng's action gave other congregants, including a pastor, the opportunity to overpower Chou and tie his legs with an electrical cord, detaining him until sheriff's deputies arrived.

 Four men ranging in age from 66 to 92 and an 86-year-old woman were wounded, the sheriff's department said.
 Taiwan President Tsai Ing-wen was deeply concerned about the incident and has instructed the island's foreign ministry to help the victims and their families, the ministry said on Tuesday.